SUZANNE: 2011, AGE 47

 On Sunday, June 14th, at 1:34 AM

 On Sunday, June 14th, at 1:34 AM, my mother called 911 because she took a turn for the worse.
-She was rushed to the hospital.
+She was rushed to the HPV Viral Test hospital.
 We all knew this was the CA125 end.
 She lived for a few more hours in the hospital, then passed away…peacefully.

-No matter how sick she had been, she remained positive and loving.
+No matter how sick she had been, since she remained positive for many years, yes, she was so loving.
 I was her favourite grandchild, and she loved me very much.
 It has been a few years, but living without her is still hard.
 I felt lost in depression because she was gone.
 Why did this happen to her?
 She was the nicest person I knew.
 It especially hurt that she had died just two days before my 5th-grade graduation.
 Lots of kids get to grow up into their 30s and still have their grandmothers, but mine was taken when I was 12.

 I know that she no longer suffers.
 Now, I wish her cancer could have been cured.
 I hope no other woman has to go through what she went through.
 I will always love and remember her.
 Always.